-- 1. Establish a uniform system of land use designations that all island plans shall use; - 2.
+- Establish a uniform system of land use designations that all island plans shall use; - 2.
 Establish the relationship between land use designations and the applicable types of land dispositions; - 3.
 Establish criteria to identify suitable lands for homesteading; - 4.
 Establish criteria to determine available lands not required for homesteading within the planning period; - 5.
 Establish criteria to identify lands for revenue generation; - Establish criteria to identify lands for community use and policies to govern how the community could manage such lands for community building; - Establish level of service standards for infrastructure and community facilities, or specify a program plan or methodology to develop such standards; and - 8.
 Specify indicators to measure progress and evaluate effectiveness in meeting Policy goals.

-These substantive amendments to the Rules contribute to this General Plan update being more robust and including several new components:
+These substantive amendments to the Rules contribute to the General Plan update being more robust and including several new components:

-Updated land use framework with standardized land use designations to be applied across all DHHL lands and incorporated in all DHHL plans;
+- Updated land use framework with standardized land use designations to be applied across all DHHL lands and incorporated in all DHHL plans; - Identification of allowable land uses and land dispositions for each designation; and